-You can upload localizable files in a way that works best for you: - manually via the user interface (UI) - using one of the supported integrations
+Once the project is created, you can upload localizable files in a way that works best for you:

-To upload translatable content to the project manually go to Project Settings, Files tab.
+To upload translatable content manually, open your project and go to Content > Files.

-Go to Project Settings, Integrations tab to set up automatic file sync between your project and your GitHub, GitLab, or Bitbucket repository or one of the other supported systems.
-You can also go ahead and customize your workflow using our API, CLI, or webhooks.
+Go to the Applications tab to set up automatic file sync between your Crowdin project and your GitHub, GitLab, Bitbucket, Azure Repos repository, or one of the other services that we provide integrations for.

-In case you decide to work with one of the professional translation agencies cooperating with Crowdin – go to Vendors tab in the Project Settings and choose the translation vendor that meets your requirements.
+If you decide to work with professional translation agencies, open Resources > Vendors and select the translation vendor that meets your requirements.

-Crowdin reports provide you with an overview of all the major data regarding the project.
+Crowdin Reports let you check out all of the major data regarding your project.

-There are 5 main types of reports you can find under Reports tab: - Project Status - Costs Estimation - Translation Costs - Top Members - Abuse Reports
+There are five main types of reports you can find in your project’s Reports tab:

-Translations will be downloaded according to the selected parameters in the Export section of the Project Settings.
+Translations will be downloaded according to the export rules set in the Settings tab.